 - When you want to use the same disc on your next shot.
 Marking your lie is a simple way to know exactly where you need to stand once you pick your disc up off of the ground.

 - When you want more time to address your putt.
-Sometimes a tricky stance will give you reason to pause and think, and by most interpretations of the rule, your 30 seconds to putt only starts once you mark your lie.
+Sometimes a tricky stance will give you the reason to pause and think, and by most interpretations of the rule, your 30 seconds to putt only starts once you mark your lie.

 Here’s when it makes sense to wait: